whitewater-guide/gorge/README.md

 If you want to develop on host machine, you'll need following libraries installed on it (they're installed in docker image, see Dockerfile for more info):

 - [libproj](https://proj.org/) shared library, to convert coordinate systems.
-Currently version 6.3.0 is required.
+Currently version 5.2.0 is required. (to match version from debian buster).
+On MacOS this can be installed via brew `brew install https://raw.githubusercontent.com/Homebrew/homebrew-core/122f2a2a2c44462823360fc5a1becec968b9abf7/Formula/proj.rb`

 Also you'll need following go tools: